acgetchell/mundus-atrox/src/journals/thirteenth.md

 3. *CoralKing* hits the Giant for 14 damage.
 4. *Viker* uses cure wounds for 23 HP and moves her lightning storm to the damaged Giant and takes him out.
 5. The confused Giant remains confused.
-6. *Tasbros* casts chromatic orb, first level, on the bolt shooter who is near death.
+6. *Tasbros* casts Chromatic Orb, first level, on the bolt shooter who is near death.
 He does 11 damage, taking him out.
 7. I hit and crit a Giant, taking him out.
-8. *Tysnera* uses fireball level 4, doing 25 HP damage each on 5 enemies.
+8. *Tysnera* uses Fireball level 4, doing 25 HP damage each on 5 enemies.
 9. *Calmul* hits a bolt launcher and 14 damage.
 He does 13 damage on the second hit.
 10. The bolt launcher shoots back at *Calmul* for 14 HP damage.
 The other bolt launcher misses an attack on *Tysnera*.
 11. *Wulrif* goes invisible.